The Lovers in a Career Reading

 How to Read It More Precisely

-The misread to retire: 'you'll meet someone at work.'
+The misread to drop: 'you'll meet someone at work.'
 The Lovers earns a romance reading only when the question was about people.
 When the question is about paths, the two figures are your two options.

 Common Questions

-I have two job offers and drew The Lovers — which one is it pointing to?
+I have two job offers and drew The Lovers.
+Which one is it pointing to?

 Can The Lovers in a career reading mean a workplace relationship?